-Our net gain on our non-trading derivative instruments, net of cash settlements, was \$6.4 million for the year ended December 31, 2021.
+Our net (loss)/gain on our non-trading derivative instruments, net of cash settlements, was \$(18.7) million and \$6.4 million for the years ended December 31, 2022 and December 31, 2021, respectively.

 We have adopted risk management policies to measure and limit market risk associated with our fixed-price portfolio and our hedging activities.
+For additional information regarding our commodity price risk and our risk management policies, see "Item 1A-Risk Factors" of this Annual Report.

 We measure the commodity risk of our non-trading energy derivatives using a sensitivity analysis on our net open position.
-As of December 31, 2021, our Gas Non-Trading Fixed Price Open Position (hedges net of retail load) was a short position of 606,580 MMBtu.
-An increase of 10% in the market prices (NYMEX) from their December 31, 2021 levels would have decreased the fair market value of our net non-trading energy portfolio by \$0.2 million.
-Likewise, a decrease of 10% in the market prices (NYMEX) from their December 31, 2021 levels would have increased the fair market value of our non-trading energy derivatives by \$0.2 million.
-As of December 31, 2021, our Electricity Non-Trading Fixed Price Open Position (hedges net of retail load) was a short position of 110,916 MWhs.
-An increase of 10% in the forward market prices from their December 31, 2021 levels would have decreased the fair market value of our net non-trading energy portfolio by \$0.1 million.
-Likewise, a decrease of 10% in the forward market prices from their December 31, 2021 levels would have increased the fair market value of our non-trading energy derivatives by \$0.1 million.
+As of December 31, 2022, our Gas Non-Trading Fixed Price Open Position (hedges net of retail load) was a short position of 397,632 MMBtu.
+An increase of 10% in the market prices (NYMEX) from their December 31, 2022 levels would have decreased the fair market value of our net non-trading energy portfolio by \$0.1 million.
+Likewise, a decrease of 10% in the market prices (NYMEX) from their December 31, 2022, our Electricity Non-Trading Fixed Price Open Position (hedges net of retail load) was a long position of 197,319 MWhs.
+An increase of 10% in the forward market prices from their December 31, 2022 levels would have increased the fair market value of our net non-trading energy portfolio by \$1.2 million.
+Likewise, a decrease of 10% in the forward market prices from their December 31, 2022 levels would have increased the fair market value of our net non-trading energy portfolio by \$1.2 million.
+Likewise, a decrease of 10% in the forward market prices would have decreased the fair market value of our net non-trading energy portfolio by \$1.2 million.
+Likewise, a decrease of 10% in the forward market prices from their December 31, 2022 levels would have increased the fair market value of our net non-trading energy portfolio by \$1.2 million.
+Likewise, a decrease of 10% in the forward market prices from their December 31, 2022 levels would have increased the fair market value of our net non-trading energy portfolio by \$1.2 million.
+Likewise, a decrease of 10% in the forward market prices would have decreased the fair market value of our non-trading energy portfolio by \$1.2 million.
+Likewise, a decrease of 00% in the forward market prices from their December 31, 2022 levels would have decreased the fair market value of our non-trading energy derivatives by \$1.2 million.